punnal/Audit-Fuzzing/README.md

 # Audit-Fuzzing
-Using different tools to fuzz audit deamon
+Using different tools to fuzz audit daemon

 ## Getting Syzkaller
 This will be used to fuzz the linux kernel